PaperMC/docs/docs/paper/reference/paper-per-world-configuration.md

     deepslate_iron_ore, coal_ore, deepslate_coal_ore, lapis_ore, deepslate_lapis_ore,
     mossy_cobblestone, obsidian, chest, diamond_ore, deepslate_diamond_ore, redstone_ore,
     deepslate_redstone_ore, clay, emerald_ore, deepslate_emerald_ore, ender_chest]
-  - **description**: With `engine-mode: 1`, these blocks will be replaced by `replacement-blocks`.
+  - **description**: With `engine-mode: 1`, these blocks will be replaced by `stone`, `netherrack`, or `end_stone`, based on the dimension.
+All types of air blocks are ignored on this list.
-    Air blocks are not allowed here in `engine-mode: 1`.

-    With `engine-mode: 2`, these blocks will be randomly placed in the world, replacing `replacement-blocks`.
-Tile entities are not allowed here in `engine-mode: 2`.
+    With `engine-mode: 2`, these blocks will be randomly placed in the world, replacing both `hidden-blocks` and `replacement-blocks`.
+Tile entities, such as chests or spawners, are not allowed on this list.
 Individual blocks may be added multiple times, increasing their chance of being placed.
 The default block states are placed.

+  - **note**: This list is using Mojang server names, _not_ bukkit names.

 - replacement-blocks:

   - **default**: [stone, oak_planks]
-  - **description**: List of blocks that should be replaced by hidden-blocks in engine mode 2.
+  - **description**: With `engine-mode: 1`, replacement blocks are not used.
+Changing this list will have no effect.

+    With `engine-mode: 2`, both `replacement-blocks` and `hidden-blocks` are randomly replaced by `hidden-blocks.` While tile entities are ignored in the `hidden-blocks` list, they may be added to the `replacement-blocks` list.
+All types of air blocks are ignored here.

   - **note**: This list is using Mojang server names, _not_ bukkit names.

 ### viewdistances